tango-crypto/cardano-api/README.md

 The Tangocrypto API serves as a backend solution built in NestJS, enabling developers to seamlessly interact with the Cardano network.
 With just a few simple commands, users can effortlessly deploy all essential components, laying the foundation for developing Cardano-powered applications.

+## System Requirements
+The system requirements for cardano-db-sync (with both db-sync and the node running on the same machine are:
+- Any major Linux distribution (such as Debian, Ubuntu, RHEL, CentOS, Arch, etc.).
+- At least 16 gigabytes of RAM for testing and 32 GB or more for production.
+- A minimum of 4 CPU cores.
+- 320 gigabytes or more of disk storage, preferably SSDs.

 ## Getting Started
 Create a new `.env` in the base directory of the project `cardano-api/.env`.
 For example: